dideniziuk/NFL-Combine-Impact-on-QBs-and-RBs/README.md

 [**combine_data.csv**](combine_data.csv): Raw combine data from Kaggle.
 This is then mathched with season performance data seperately for runningbacks and quarterbacks.

 [**quarterbacks.csv**](quarterback_data.csv): Raw quarterback season data which is then matched via name to the combine data.
-(File may be too large for relative link, navigate above if broken)
+(File may be too large for relative link, navigate directly if broken)

 [**runningbacks.csv**](runningback_data.csv): Raw runningback season data which is then matched via name to the combine data.
-(File may be too large for relative link, navigate above if broken)
+(File may be too large for relative link, navigate directly if broken)

 [**full_paper.pdf**](full_paper.pdf): Associated paper which goes through the context, methodology, and results of the analysis.